vanguardgifs/chathackathon/README.md

 1. Retrieves relevant information from your knowledge base based on the user's query
 2. Automatically generates a concise response using the specified model
 3. Returns a single, focused answer without repetition

+### Streaming Implementation

+The application implements streaming responses using Server-Sent Events (SSE):

+1. The backend simulates streaming by breaking the response into chunks
+2. These chunks are sent to the frontend as they become available
+3. The frontend progressively displays the chunks, creating a typing effect
+4. This provides a more engaging user experience similar to ChatGPT and Claude

 ## Requirements